 We will talk about and explain how tourism adds economic (and non-economic) value to a country and why does it have so much importance for every country.
 Why every country looks at tourism not just as attracting tourists but as a platform which supports economic growth and complete development.
 Why it is now gaining recognition and importance as an indicator towards and a barometer of not just growth & development but also social-economic factors.

-To really understand the economic value & importance of tourism industry and how it plays such a significant role for countries, their economies and contributes towards wide scale growth and development as an industry we need to start with understanding what tourism is.
-Then we need to understand tourism industry and its composition.
-Only then can we truly understand and appreciate tourism's significance and the important role it plays.
+This understanding only will build the basis to know and understand economic value & importance of tourism.
+We will know how tourism plays such a significant role for countries, economies and its significance for wide scale growth and development.
+And only then can we truly understand and appreciate tourism's significance and the important role it plays.

 Tourism is very interesting to understand as we explain later.
 It is an activity, it is an industry and an important growth driver for a country, its economy and also for its social progress and monitoring.
 Tourism no doubt brings with it tremendous economic value for a country.
 It touches and impacts several industries directly and many more indirectly through tourism spend.
 Tourism is one of the important sources of employment generation and foreign exchange earnings for a country.
 Due to all this tourism gains much more economic importance for any country.